civic-data-design-lab/react-beirut/scripts/README.md

   * Created a new location field based on the `Location` type in `Types.js`.
     Deleted all replaced fields.
   * Added a new `craft_category` field.
+* Reuploaded the craft workshops data and workshops image metadata.

 ### 5/11/2022
 * Updated archive info schema, changed `type` to `ref_type` to prevent conflicts with MongoDB fields.